 Accommodation and Meals

-During the trip we stay in alpine huts operated by the Alpine Club of Canada.
+During the trip, we stay in alpine huts operated by the Alpine Club of Canada.
 Sleeping areas are communal and facilities are basic.
-Bow Hut is equiped with indoor propane lighting and cooking facilities.
+Bow Hut is equipped with indoor propane lighting and cooking facilities.
 The hut has a wood stove for heat.
 Outhouses are standard and large enough to offer privacy for personal washing.
 There are no showers or flush toilets.

 Excess luggage can be left at your hotel or our office during the trip.

 All meals, snacks, and drinks are supplied from lunch on Day 1 to lunch on Day 6.
 Mountain meals are made from nutritious, healthy ingredients and are cooked and dehydrated in our own kitchen by our chef.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, there is a surcharge.
 Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.

 Please let us know the details by filling out a Food Questionnaire when you sign up for the program.